GregUtas/robust-services-core/docs/RSC-Coding-Guidlines.md

    1. non-virtual and protected
    1. virtual and protected, to restrict deletion
 1. If a destructor frees a resource, even automatically through a `unique_ptr` member, also define
-   1. a copy constructor: `Class(const Class& that);`
+   - a copy constructor: `Class(const Class& that);`
-   1. a copy assignment operator: `Class& operator=(const Class& that);` If the class allows copying, also define
+   - a copy assignment operator: `Class& operator=(const Class& that);` </li>
-   3. a move constructor: `Class(Class&& that);`
+   Here, create copies of `that`’s resources first, then release `this`’s existing resources, and finally assign the new ones.
-   1. a move assignment operator: `Class& operator=(Class&& that);`
+1. If a class allows copying, also define "move" functions.
+These release `this`’s existing resources and then take over the ones owned by `that`.
+Their implementations typically use `std::swap`.
-   - In C++11, each of the above functions can be suffixed with `= delete` to prohibit its use, or `= default` to use the compiler-generated default.
-The pre-C++11 equivalents are to make the function private (`delete`) or not declare it at all (`default`).
+   - a move constructor: `Class(Class&& that);`
-   - In a copy assignment operator, create copies of `that`’s resources first, then release `this`’s existing resources, and finally assign the new ones.
+   - a move assignment operator: `Class& operator=(Class&& that);`
-   - A "move" function is an optimization that releases the existing resources and then takes over the ones owned by that.
-Its implementation typically uses `std::swap`.
+1. In C++11, each of the above functions can be suffixed with `= delete` to prohibit its use, or `= default` to use the compiler-generated default.
+However, the [parser](/ct/Parser.h) does not yet support this syntax, so the pre-C++11 equivalents must be used.
+These are to make the function private (`delete`) or not declare it at all (`default`).
-1. To prohibit stack allocation, make constructors private, and/or make the destructor private.
+1. To prohibit stack allocation, make constructors private and/or make the destructor private.
-1. To prohibit scalar heap allocation, define `operator new` as private.
+1. To prohibit scalar heap allocation, make `operator new` private.
-1. To prohibit vector heap allocation, define `operator new[]` as private.
+1. To prohibit vector heap allocation, make `operator new[]` private.
 1. If a class only has static members, convert it to a namespace.
 If this is not possible, prohibit its creation.
 1. Include `virtual` and `override` when overriding a function defined in a base class.
 1. Make a function or argument const when appropriate.